cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 There are two types of macros supported in CDAP:

-- :ref:`Property Lookups <cask-hydrator-macros-property-lookups>`
+- :ref:`Property Lookups <cdap-pipelines-macros-property-lookups>`
-- :ref:`Macro Functions <cask-hydrator-macros-macro-functions>`
+- :ref:`Macro Functions <cdap-pipelines-macros-macro-functions>`

-Fields that are macro-enabled are identified in the Hydrator Studio UI and documented in the :ref:`Hydrator Plugin Reference <cask-hydrator-plugins>`.
+Fields that are macro-enabled are identified in the CDAP Application Studio UI and documented in the :ref:`CDAP Pipelines Plugin Reference <cdap-pipelines-plugins>`.

-.. _cask-hydrator-macros-property-lookups:
+.. _cdap-pipelines-macros-property-lookups:

 Property Lookups
 ----------------